-Increasing conversion of grasslands throughout the Great Plains has led to significant declines in the distribution and abundance of a variety of grassland obligate species and associated increases in habitat generalists.
-For example, the distribution and likely densities of generalist carnivores, including coyote (Canis latrans) and red fox (Vulpes vulpes) have increased throughout much of North America, while the closely related grassland obligate, swift fox (V. velox) has and continues to undergo significant declines.
-In Nebraska, swift fox currently occupy only 21% of their historical range, while coyotes have increased both in numbers and range throughout the state.
-Clearly generalists such as coyotes are capable of thriving in highly altered human landscapes, thus it is not surprising that their distribution has increased.
-What is less clear is why swift fox fail to occupy the 42% of Nebraska that continues to contain seemingly high quality swift fox habitat.
+Conversion of grasslands throughout the Great Plains has led to significant declines in the distribution and abundance of a variety of grassland obligate species and associated increases in habitat generalists.
+For example, the distribution of generalist carnivores, including coyote (Canis latrans) and red fox (Vulpes vulpes) have increased throughout much of North America, while the closely related grassland obligate, swift fox (V. velox) has undergone significant declines.
+In Nebraska, swift fox is currently estimated to occupy only 21% of their historical range, while coyotes have increased in numbers and range throughout Nebraska.
+It is not surprising that generalists such as coyotes are capable of thriving in highly altered human landscapes, but what is less clear is why swift fox fail to occupy the 42% of Nebraska that continues to contain suitable habitat.

 From 2014 to 2016, we surveyed for canids across 26,000 square miles of western Nebraska using baited camera traps.
 With the help of 130 private landowners, we were able to deploy 2,300 camera trap sets, for nearly 28,000 trap nights resulting in over 5 million photos.
-Over the coming year data gathered from the camera traps will be used to develop predict models relating local and regional vegetation to the presence of various canid species.
+We have used the camera trap data to develop predict models relating local and regional vegetation to the presence of various canid species.

 Project WebsiteNebraska Canid Project

 -Teresa Frink, Chadron State College

 Funding-Nebraska Game and Parks Commission